8.7 Human Senses

 Figure 8.7.4 (below) shows the anatomy of the human eye in cross-section.
 The eye gathers and focuses light to form an image, and then changes the image to nerve impulses that travel to the brain.
 The eye’s functions are summarized in the following steps.

-5. The nerve impulses from the rods and cones travel to the optic nerve via the (also known as the optic nerve), which is a circular area at the back of the eye where the optic nerve connects to the retina.
+5. The nerve impulses from the rods and cones travel to the optic nerve via the optic disc (also known as the optic nerve), which is a circular area at the back of the eye where the optic nerve connects to the retina.

 Diagram of the Eye